LincolnKermit/LiveScan/README.md

 ### Launch the App

-*Convert the swift app into .ipa through XCode and run it into an iPhone.*
+*Convert the swift app into .ipa through XCode and run it into an iPhone as dev-mode.*
 ## Tech Stack

 **Client:** Swift